freddieventura/tmux-panes-as-tabs/README.md

 You can change a pane name by just Plugin Prefix + c

+You can also sync the active pane from one session:window to another session window, so switching in one will switch in the other.
+This can be helpfull when working in fullscreen mode, using 2 windows which have tabs related to each other.
+Thus when changing the pane focus in one of the windows will change the focus in the otherone.

 We used to call them panes, call them tabs now!!.